eetann/mrsagasu/README.md

 For example,
 let's say titles of bookmarks are the following.

-- bookmark abc
+- bookmaaark abc
-- bookmark def
+- booookmaaaaark def
-- bookmark ghi
+- boooookmaark ghi
+- goooookmaark

-When you want to choice "bookmark ghi", All you have to do is type "bg".
+When you want to choice "boooookmaark ghi", All you have to do is type "bg".
 It's brought by fuzzy match like the following.
-**b**ookmark **g**hi
+**b**oooookmaark **g**hi

 ## Usage